 How It Works¶

-The dogfooding pipeline connects three systems:
+The dogfooding pipeline connects three runtime pieces:

 -